 Their surveys found that the primary cause of turbidity (i.e., murky water) in the nearshore area was sediment generated by erosion from a popular hiking trail leading up to the pillboxes atop Ka‘iwa ridge, the hillside that overlooks Lanikai.
-A hundred or more visitors a day hike to top to take in a panoramic view of windward O‘ahu.
+Over 500 visitors a day hike to top to take in a panoramic view of windward O‘ahu.

 “More than 50% of the sediments that are making their way into the ocean are coming from the pillbox trail,” says Falinski, who used a computer model to estimate sediment inputs from various sources.
 “Another 25% is due to sea level rise and shoreline erosion caused by waves cutting into the beach.”

 There are two main drainage systems running down to the sea in Lanikai.
 One is on Lanipō Drive at the community’s far end; the other is off Ka‘elepulu Drive, which is near the entrance and is the starting point for the pillbox trail.
 Researchers found that storm water drains right down the pillbox trail and onto the street, where it is washed into storm drains and empties out onto the beach.

 Although more sediment washes into the ocean at Ka‘elepulu, the turbidity is slower to clear at the Lanipō end, likely due to seawalls which interfere with the natural water flow.

 On summer weekends, an average of 2,300 people a day use Lanikai Beach, and with no public restrooms there was concern that beachgoers were relieving themselves in the ocean.
 But nutrient levels in the water were relatively low and within state standards.

 Going forward, the Lanikai Beach and Park Foundation plans to work with the Conservancy and the broader community to develop a community action plan, which will prioritize and develop solutions for restoring coastal waters.